Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Deep Learning

 While supervised learning and generative models have made significant strides, another paradigm, \ac{RLHF}, has emerged as a potent tool in the \ac{AI} arsenal \cite{ramamurthy_is_2022}.
-Traditional reinforcement learning often requires meticulously crafted reward functions or vast amounts of interaction data \cite{mataric_reward_1994}. \ac{RLHF}, however, sidesteps these challenges by leveraging human feedback as a primary source of reward signals \cite{griffith_policy_2013}.
+At its core, reinforcement learning is an approach where an agent learns to maximize rewards by interacting with an environment, much like how one might learn a game through trial and error \cite{mataric_reward_1994}.
+However, designing suitable reward functions for complex tasks can be challenging. \ac{RLHF},sidesteps these challenges by leveraging human feedback as a primary source of reward signals \cite{griffith_policy_2013}.
 This approach allows models to learn more complex behaviors without the need for explicit reward shaping.
 OpenAI's fine-tuning of models like GPT-4 using \ac{RLHF} is a testament to the power of this approach \cite{openai_gpt-4_2023}.
 By collecting comparison data, ranking different model responses, and using proximal policy optimization, models can be fine-tuned to produce safer and more useful outputs \cite{gu_proximal_2022}.
 Simultaneously, the field of multi-agent systems is undergoing substantial development \cite{vamvoudakis_multi-agent_2021}.
 As \ac{AI} models become more sophisticated, there's a growing interest in how they interact in shared environments \cite{christianos_shared_2020}.
 Multi-agent systems, where multiple \ac{AI} entities collaborate or compete, offer insights into emergent behaviors, cooperation strategies, and even the evolution of communication \cite{nguyen_deep_2020}.
 The fusion of \acp{LLM} with multi-agent setups is particularly intriguing \cite{chan_chateval_2023,wu_autogen_2023}.
 Imagine agents equipped with the linguistic prowess of \acp{LLM} negotiating, strategizing, and evolving their communication protocols in real-time.
 Such advancements hint at a future where \ac{AI} entities don't just operate in isolation but actively learn from, compete with, and collaborate with other \ac{AI} entities, paving the way for more dynamic and adaptive \ac{AI} ecosystems \cite{talebirad_multi-agent_2023}.